Sleep Problems: 9 Reasons Why You Can’t Sleep At Night Well and Possible Solutions

 Your Dinner Was Too Heavy

 Sometimes, the answer to how to sleep better is as simple as changing your portion sizes.
-Eating too much food before bedtime sends your digestive system into an override, thereby making it harder for you to sleep.
+Eating too much food sends your digestive system into an override, making it harder for you to sleep.

 - Insomnia is a common sleep disorder marked by the trouble of falling or staying asleep.
 It affects about 35% of adults.

-- Sleep apnea is a serious sleep disorder marked by abnormal breathing during sleep.
+- Sleep apnea is a serious disorder marked by abnormal breathing during sleep.